murf0/docker-hubic-swiftauth-proxy/README.md

 	Endpoint: https://example.com/
 	User: hubic
 	Password: my-token
 Example if you use the swift cli client:
 	$ swift -A https://example.com/auth/v1.0 -U hubic -K my-token
 ```
 * You can now use these credentials until you revoke them.

+## Tested Applications
+### Cyberduck

+1. [Run the V1 auth file](https://svn.cyberduck.ch/trunk/profiles/Openstack%20Swift%20(v1).cyberduckprofile) and select Swift v1 as connection.
+2. Paste the Auth URL into server.
+(This resets your selection)
+3. select Openstack swift v1 again.
+Port is now reset, If not using 443 Change this.
+4. Set username to hubic. -> Connect
+5. Input key and connect